LiliBruk2/100-days-of-code/r1-log.md

 **Today's Progress**: Completed the official React tutorial of making a Tic-Tac-Toe game.
 The game lets you play against yourself, indicates when a certain player wins, stores the history of moves during the game, and lets you jump back in time to see older versions of the game.

 **Thoughts**: May the 4th be with you!

+### Day 42: May 5, 2018

+**Today's Progress**: Knocked out the "Breadcrumb Generator" kata on Codewars and ranked up to 5kyu!
+Heckin heck yeah!
+Also, set up a personal Trello board to keep track of my to dos for studying, projects, and goals.